Across the web, you'll see many touting the benefits of their B2B demand generation campaigns.

 It could begin with the question “What type of company needs our product?” and be followed up with “Why would this company want what we're selling?”.

 By answering both questions, you begin to get a clear idea of the businesses you are targeting, in a similar vein to account-based marketing.

-From there, demand generation becomes a multi-phased relationship with many stages (some that intersect other marketing functions) from initial brand awareness through reinforcement and on to generating qualified leads.
+From there, just like account based-marketing, demand generation becomes a multi-phased relationship with many stages (some that intersect other marketing functions) from initial brand awareness through reinforcement and on to generating qualified leads.